ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

-Elven runner, the expert aim and strong arm of a Human thrower, or even the stealthy threat of a skilled and deadly assassin, players that exemplify the grace and elegance of classical Blood Bowl as firrst laid down in Nufflee's sacred texts are never short of offers.
+Elven runner, the expert aim and strong arm of a Human thrower, or even the stealthy threat of a skilled and deadly assassin, players that exemplify the grace and elegance of classical Blood Bowl as first laid down in Nuffle's sacred texts are never short of offers.

 For most such players, this means securing a steady contract with an